zuoyanzhang/DeepSpeed/blogs/deepcompile/README.md

 We invite the community to try DeepCompile, explore its capabilities, and contribute to its evolution.
 Let’s build the next generation of scalable deep learning together.

+# Acknowledgments

+We would like to thank everyone who supported this project.

+This project would not have been possible without the PyTorch Compiler—a platform that is not only powerful and flexible, but also a pleasure to work with.
+We are especially grateful to the developers and researchers behind PyTorch Compiler for making such an excellent foundation available to the community.

 # Contributors

 This project is the result of a close collaboration between Microsoft and the University of Virginia.
 The contributors are: Masahiro Tanaka, Du Li, and Umesh Chand, Olatunji Ruwase (Microsoft); and Ali Zafar and Haiying Shen (University of Virginia).